orkes-io/docs/docs/getting-started/concepts/system-tasks.md

 # System Task

-System Tasks are built-in tasks which are general purpose and re-usable workers that runs on the Conductor server.
+System Tasks (Workers) are built-in tasks that are general purpose and re-usable.
+They run on the Conductor servers.
-Having such re-usable general purpose tasks allows you to get started without having to write custom workers.
+Such tasks allow you to get started without having to write custom workers.

 ## Available System Tasks

 Conductor has the following set of system tasks available.